 Small, rocky Pluto is erratic.
 Its orbit takes it inside Neptune's.
 Clyde Tombaugh discovered Pluto in 1930.
 The New Horizons spacecraft reached it in 2015, at a distance of 3 billion miles.
 There are 5 moons: Charon, Nix, Hydra, Styx & Kerberus.

 The Kuiper Belt (pronounced like viper) lies beyond Pluto.
 Kuiper Belt Objects are small, icy objects similar to Pluto.

 The Voyagers left the solar system and are headed for the stars.
 They contain recordings of our languages and music.

 The solar system and everything in it is 4.6 billion years old.
 This includes the sun, planets, moons, comets, meteors & asteroids.

 COMETS, METEORS & ASTEROIDS

 Comets are scraps left over from the formation of the solar system.
-There was much debris and massive craterization.
+There was a lot of debris and massive craterization.
 Comets orbit the sun.
 They develop tails when the sun melts ammonia and methane.
 Tails are millions of miles long and point away from the sun, pushed out by the solar wind.
 Halley's comet orbits beyond Neptune, returning every 75 years.
-Halley was not the first to see his comet but the first to predict its return.
+Halley was not the first to see the comet but the first to predict its return.

 I saw Comet Ikeya-Seki on Halloween morning, 1965.
 It was fuzzy and dim.
 I saw Hyakutake in 1996 and Hale-Bopp in 1997.